BUNNY260504/movie-rec/README.md

 ***

-## Table of Contents

-- Features
-- Tech Stack
-- Project Structure
-- How It Works
-- Setup and Installation
-- Usage Guide
-- Model and Data Details
-- Future Improvements
-- Contributing
-- License

-***

 ## Features

 - Search any movie by title and instantly load its details from TMDb (poster, overview, rating, genres, etc.).